-Flavonoids and proanthocyanidins are two phytochemicals found in bay leaf.
+Flavonoids and proanthocyanidins are two phytochemicals found in bay leaves.

 Bay leaves seem to contain certain chemicals that insects avoid.

-Try spreading bay leaf oil and you may notice reduced insect bites and stings.
+Try spreading bay leaf oil, and you may notice fewer insect bites and stings.

-According to this research in the Biological and Pharmaceutical Bulletin, bay leaf has been found to have antibacterial properties.
+According to research, bay leaves have been found to have antibacterial properties.